 www.cervo.com | firstname.lastname@example.org

-Initially the borgo was named Servo (in Italian laguage it means “servant”); during the 16th century it was changed in Cervo (deer).
+Initially the Latin name of the borgo was Servo (meaning “offering services”); during the 16th century it was changed in Cervo.

 The local product is the excellent Extra Virgin Olive Oil and other culinary products made with local olives.
 The local dishes are based on fish and sellfish.